5 Reasons We Love Marigolds and How to Grow Them From Seed

 The smell of marigolds also seems to deter deer and rabbits.
 These reasons make marigolds a popular flower to plant in vegetable gardens.

-Growing marigolds in pots
+Growing Marigolds in Pots

 Marigolds can easily be grown in pots.
 Just be aware of which variety you are planting and choose containers that will be the appropriate size.
 The Crackerjack variety can grow to 4 feet tall, so you will want pots that won’t fall over when the marigolds reach their full growth.
+Our Dainty Marietta Marigold is an excellent choice for container growing.

 Letting marigold go to seed